 Have you ever realised how many companies now have a purpose?
 Everyone has one.
 Even SaaS companies.
 Software companies.
 Companies that produce software for businesses – really?

 Truth is, it’s now become a trend.
-Part of the ‘woke’ society is driven by hashtags and virtue signalling.
+Part of being on the woke bandwagon, as society is driven by hashtags and virtue signalling.
+Words, not actions.

 Brands need to be seen to be solving complex societal and environmental issues.
 So much so, that there are now dedicated agencies that can help businesses to generate a purpose.

-Type into Google ‘Brand Purpose’ and the landing page from one agency ad states:
+Type into Google ‘Brand Purpose’, and the landing page from one such agency states:

 “… Our mission is to help you build belief in your brand, business or cause.
 Because people engage more with brands they believe in.
 It’s not a fluffy task that can be achieved quickly – especially if you have been going for some time and have spent many years existing only to make profit.
 We are here to help you navigate the new purpose-driven economy and unlock the value in operating as a socially responsible and ethical business.”

 Let me translate: “Unlock the value” actually means “leads to more sales.”

 That’s the issue with the execution of ‘Brand Purpose’.
 It’s a misdirection.
 Smoke and mirrors.
 It’s nothing more than a rebranding exercise to appeal to those who are socially conscious.
 It’s another campaign.

 We have seen in times of real crisis, which brands are genuinely looking out for the wellbeing and protection of their customers, employees, and the wider community.